 Gibney is a mission-based nonprofit performing arts organization.
-Working in this sector can be personally rewarding, with intrinsic benefits and distinct opportunities for growth.
+Working in this sector can be personally rewarding with intrinsic benefits and distinct opportunities for growth.
 However, the compensation will never match that of the private sector or more highly resourced art forms.
-Candidates for employment are advised to carefully consider their decision to work in this field before seeking or accepting a position at Gibney.
+Candidates for employment are advised to carefully consider their decision to work in this field before seeking or accepting employment at Gibney.

 EQUAL OPPORTUNITY STATEMENT

 Gibney provides equal employment opportunities to all employees and applicants for employment and prohibits discrimination and harassment of any type because of race, color, religion, sex, sexual orientation, gender identity or expression, the status of being transgender, age, national origin, marital status, citizenship or veteran status, disability, or any other characteristic protected by law.
 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation, and training.

 Gibney is strongly committed to providing reasonable accommodations of disabilities during the application and hiring process.
 If required, please contact Senior Manager of Human Resources, Mario Alberto Flores at email@example.com.

 - 8+ years of nonprofit fundraising experience, preferably in dance or performing arts

 - 3+ years leading, building, and managing teams in a growing nonprofit